youri333/youri333/README.md

 - 👋 Hi, I’m @youri333
 - 👀 I’m interested in ...
-Linux, android, Nintendo, Google et l'open source
+Linux, android, Nintendo et l'open source
 - 🌱 I’m currently learning ...
-In Linux debian
+In Linux
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...